 Head to the Texas Family Code to determine what net resources actually means

-Bigger ticket items like retirement benefits, capital gains and rental income from any property that you own are also subject to adding to your potential child support obligation.
+Bigger ticket items like retirement benefits, capital gains and rental income from any property that you own are also subject to add to your potential child support obligation.

 If you are a person who is not able to work due to an injury that you suffered on the job then you should be aware that unemployment benefits, disability pay and worker’s compensation payments are all fair game to be considered income for the purposes of calculating child support.